lawnjelly/Misc/Batching/batching.md

 * Consecutive commands within an item can be joined to form a batch

 ### Breaking batching
 These can only take place if the items or commands are similar enough to be rendered in one drawcall.
-Certain changes (or techniques) by necessity prevent the formation of a contiguous batch, this is referred to as 'breaking batching'.
+Certain changes (or techniques), by necessity, prevent the formation of a contiguous batch, this is referred to as 'breaking batching'.

-Batching will be broken by (among other things):
+Batching will be broken by (amongst other things):
 * Change of texture
 * Change of material
 * Change of primitive type (say going from rectangles to lines)